toshipiazza/Tigress_angr/README.md

 - Quarkslab's solution only deobfuscates the binary perfectly if there exists at most one symbolic branch--it takes one path, and then visits the other branch afterwards by inverting the path predicate.
-If Quarkslab's solution instead used a worklist algorithm, it would pretty much converge to our solution
+If Quarkslab's solution instead used a worklist algorithm, it would pretty much converge to our solution (XREF: samples/sample_multiple_paths)
 - Triton concretizes symbolic reads and writes; in hashes which require symbolic memory I would expect Quarkslab's solution to break. angr reportedly uses a similar algorithm to Mayhem, which concretizes symbolic writes, but handles symbolic reads up to a point, so